All Episodes

 I moved here from a red state years ago, but I've been here most of my life.

-And uh we're not getting the messaging.
+And we're not getting the messaging.

-In fact, the the FM affiliate that plays your show here has Kamala ads, but no Trump ads.
+In fact, the FM affiliate that plays your show here has Kamala ads, but no Trump ads.

 So it's kind of maddening to see that this messaging is not getting out to people effectively, in my opinion, especially since North Carolina is very important.

-If they knew what she would do to the economy and our our it national security here at home with open borders and of course free taxpayer funded sex change surgeries on top of free housing, health care and education um and if people know about her positions on reparations and gun buybacks that are mandatory and and the ninety three trillion dollar Green New Deal which would be the end of capitalism that she co sponsored and the elimination of all private health
+And if people know about her positions on reparations and gun buybacks that are mandatory and the $93 trillion Green New Deal, which would be the end of capitalism that she co-sponsored and the elimination of all private health insurance.

-insurance um and I I think people would not be inclined to vote for her.
+And I think people would not be inclined to vote for her.

-They just have simply they have more money to spend and they are they are they are running a propaganda campaign.
+They just have simply they have more money to spend.

 They're not running a real campaign.